pprjoaomarcelo/bit-clip-vault/DOCUMENTATION.md

               "message_cid": "CID_OF_THE_MESSAGE_OBJECT"
             }
             ```
-        *   **Error Response (400):** Returned if required fields (`sender`, `recipient`, `timestamp`) are missing.
+        *   **Error Response (400):** Returned if required fields (`sender`, `recipients`, `timestamp`) are missing.

 *   **Core Logic Flow:**
     1. The service receives a JSON object at the `/messages` endpoint.
     2. It validates that the required schema fields are present.
+It checks if `recipients` is an array.
-    3. The entire JSON object is added to IPFS, generating a unique `message_cid`.
+    3. The entire JSON object (with the `content` and `attachments`) is added to IPFS, generating a single, unique `message_cid`.
+    4. The gateway then **loops through each address in the `recipients` array**.
+For each recipient, it performs the "mailbox update" logic: it fetches their old mailbox, adds the new `message_cid` to their inbox, and generates a `new_mailbox_root_cid` for that specific user.
-    4. This `message_cid` is added to an in-memory array (`cidBatch`).
+    5. Each of these `new_mailbox_root_cid`s is added to the in-memory batch (`cidBatch`).
-    5. When the batch size reaches a defined limit (e.g., 5), the service generates a Merkle Tree from the CIDs in the batch.
+    6. When the batch size reaches a defined limit (e.g., 5), the service generates a Merkle Tree from the **mailbox CIDs** in the batch.
-    6. It calculates the Merkle Root of the tree and logs it to the console.
+    7. It calculates the Merkle Root of the tree and logs it to the console.
-    7. The batch is cleared to begin collecting the next set of CIDs.
+    8. The batch is cleared to begin collecting the next set of mailbox CIDs.
-    8.  **(Next Step):** The calculated Merkle Root will be anchored onto the Bitcoin blockchain.
+    9.  **(Next Step):** The calculated Merkle Root will be anchored onto the Bitcoin blockchain.
+In the current implementation, the gateway funds this transaction itself using the wallet configured in its `.env` file.
+In the full economic model, the user would first pay the gateway for this service via Lightning Network.

+This anchoring transaction is a "proof-of-existence" for the updated state of multiple mailboxes and does not directly involve the sender's or recipient's address.
+The delivery of the message is handled by the client discovering their new mailbox CID and traversing the IPLD graph.